code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/Collections/HashMaps/README.md

   - [Remove / Delete / Erase](#remove)
 - [HashMap,vector inside Struct](#struct)

-<a name=what></a>
 ## Hashmap<Key, Value> //https://doc.rust-lang.org/std/collections/struct.HashMap.html
 - stores a mapping of keys of type K to values of type V and created on heap.
-- Like vectors, hash maps are homogeneous
-  - all of the keys must have the same type, and all of the values must have the same type.
+- Like vectors, hash maps are homogeneous(all of the keys must have the same type, and all of the values must have the same type).

 ## Operations

 <a name=create></a>
 ### Create
-- _1._ using iterators and collect() method
+1. using iterators and collect() method
   - `HashMap<_, _>` is needed type annotation.
 ```rust
 use std::collections::HashMap;